 - Allowable charges for services furnished by network providers are based on the rates specified in the contract between UNITE HERE HEALTH and the provider network.
 Providers in the network usually offer discounted rates to you and your family.
 This means lower out-of-pocket costs for you and your family. - Treatment by a non-network provider means you pay more out-of-pocket costs.
-The Plan calculates benefits for non-network providers based on established discounted rates, such as Medicare rates, or the contracted network rates.
+Except when a different allowable charge is required by federal law for non-network emergency medical treatment, the Plan calculates benefits (if any) for non-network providers based on established discounted rates, such as Medicare rates, or the contracted network rates.
 This Plan will not pay the difference between what a non-network provider actually charges, and what is considered an allowable charge.
 You pay this difference in cost.
 (This is sometimes called "balance billing.")